SakuradaJun/django-mailer/README.md

 # Forked to support multiple accounts and email throttling.

-First draft on April 12, 2011 - may not work.

 Forked to allow `django-mailer` to use multiple email accounts and to impose a daily sending limit per email account.

 Specifically made for Google Apps users who have a 500 email a day per user sending limit and are also limited to a `from_address` that is the actual authenticated account.